Asian elephant: Handling methods

+Young elephants are captured from the wild and illegally imported to Thailand from Myanmar for use in the tourism industry; calves are used mainly in amusement parks and are trained to perform various stunts for tourists.
+The calves are often subjected to a 'breaking in' process, which may involve being tied up, confined, starved, beaten and tortured; as a result, two-thirds may perish.
+Handlers use a technique known as the training crush, in which "handlers use sleep-deprivation, hunger, and thirst to 'break' the elephants' spirit and make them submissive to their owners"; moreover, handlers drive nails into the elephants' ears and feet.

 In culture

-Bones of Asian elephants excavated at Mohenjo-daro in the Indus Valley indicate that they were tamed in the Indus Valley civilization and used for work.
+The Asian elephant is the national animal of Thailand and Laos.
+It has also been declared as the national heritage animal of India.
+Bones of Asian elephants excavated at Mohenjo-daro in the Indus Valley indicate that they were tamed in the Indus Valley Civilisation and used for work.
 Decorated elephants are also depicted on seals and were modelled in clay.
 The Asian elephant became a siege engine, a mount in war, a status symbol, a beast of burden, and an elevated platform for hunting during historical times in South Asia.

 Asian elephants have been captured from the wild and tamed for use by humans.
+Elephants can remember tone, melody, and words, allowing them to recognise more than 20 verbal commands.
 Their ability to work under instruction makes them particularly useful for carrying heavy objects.
 They have been used particularly for timber-carrying in jungle areas.
 Other than their work use, they have been used in war, in ceremonies, and for carriage.
-It is reported that war elephants are still in use by the Kachin Independence Army (KIA) to take control of Kachin State in northern Myanmar from Myanmar's military.
+It is reported that war elephants are still used by the Kachin Independence Army (KIA) in Kachin State in northern Myanmar against Myanmar's military.
 The KIA use about four dozen elephants to carry supplies.

 The Asian elephant plays an important part in the culture of the subcontinent and beyond, being featured prominently in the Panchatantra fables and the Buddhist Jataka tales.
 They play a major role in Hinduism: the god Ganesha's head is that of an elephant, and the "blessings" of a temple elephant are highly valued.
 Elephants are frequently used in processions where the animals are adorned with festive outfits.

-The Asian elephant is depicted in several Indian manuscripts and treatises.
-Notable amongst these is the Matanga Lila (elephant sport) of Nilakantha.
+The Asian elephant is depicted in several Indian manuscripts and treatises with notable amongst these including Matanga Lila (elephant sport) of Nilakantha.
 The manuscript Hastividyarnava is from Assam in northeast India.
 In the Burmese, Thai and Sinhalese animal and planetary zodiac, the Asian elephant, both tusked and tuskless, are the fourth and fifth animal zodiacs of the Burmese, the fourth animal zodiac of the Thai, and the second animal zodiac of the Sinhalese people of Sri Lanka.
 Similarly, the elephant is the twelfth animal zodiac in the Dai animal zodiac of the Dai people in southern China.